 For more information and history about Emerald Bay visit the Emerald Bay State Park website.

-For those of you who are interested, here is a poster available for purchase that I designed featuring an image taken from Eagle Point of Emerald Point on September 15, 2014.
+Below is a poster available for purchase.
+I designed this poster featuring an image taken from Eagle Point of Emerald Point on September 15, 2014.

 Do you have other insight, feedback, or trail updates about hiking Eagle Point?

 If so, please post it in the comment section below for the benefit of everybody 🙂